 Mergers and acquisitions are two of the most misunderstood words in the business world.
 Both terms often refer to the joining of two companies, but there are key differences involved in when to use them.

-A merger occurs when two separate entities combine forces to create a new, joint organization.
-The new entity is relatively bigger in size.
-Meanwhile, an acquisition refers to the takeover of one entity by another.
-Mergers and acquisitions may be completed to expand a company’s reach or gain market share in an attempt to create shareholder value.
+A merger occurs when two separate entities combine forces to form a new, larger organization, while, an acquisition refers to the takeover of one entity by another.
+Both strategies aim to expand market share or create shareholder value.

 Forms of Merger